kangtains/notes/tutorial/encrypt-file-ubuntu/README.md

 If you are not into using the terminal, you might want to have a beautiful GUI in order to encrypt your files.

-To encrypt using a graphical interface, you are going to use the “Nautilus” file manager along with the “seahorse-nautilus” extension.
+To encrypt using a graphical interface, you are going to use the “Nautilus” file manager along with the ```seahorse-nautilus``` extension.
 This extension brings GPG features right into your graphical file explorer.

 ```
 sudo apt-get install nautilus